Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 Tip 6 – Vietnam is a relatively safe country to travel

-Tip 7 – Transport from the airport is easy
+Tip 7 – Transport from the airports in Vietnam is easy

-Those drivers that try to get me to pay more, I usually do not tip them.
-But, if I feel the driver has been very good or helpful I will give them a small tip.
+For those drivers that try to get me to pay more, I usually do not tip them.
+But, if I feel the driver has been very good or helpful, I will give them a small tip.